tinhuynh/foi-management-public/README.md

 Includes correlation IDs, structured validation outcomes, and clear technical
 error surfaces for reliable multi-system orchestration.

 The solution also implements a dedicated **Email Intake Ingestion workflow** using Azure Logic Apps.
-This workflow monitors a secure FOI mailbox, extracts attachments and message metadata, performs structured parsing and validation, and submits the payload into the FOI staging pipeline.
-It automatically tags the source, captures sender details, and hands off to Dataverse for downstream business processing and audit logging.
+This workflow monitors a secure mailbox, extracts attachments and message metadata, performs structured parsing and validation, and adds new entries to the FOI staging pipeline.
+It automatically tags the source, captures sender details, and populates to Dataverse for downstream business processing and audit logging.

-This ensures that both internal platform-initiated events (via Webhook triggered on FOI Request creation) and operational email-based submissions are handled consistently, reliably, and with full observability.
+This ensures that both internal platform-initiated events (via Webhook triggered on FOI Request creation) and external email-based submissions are handled consistently, reliably, and with full observability.

 ---

 ### **5. Operational Automation (D365 Queues & Routing)**

-**Purpose:** Automate work distribution and case prioritisation aligned with real-world operations.
+**Purpose:** Automate work distribution and case prioritisation.

 Queue- and rule-based case assignment with priority tiers, default fallbacks,
 “Worked By” behaviour, and supervisor visibility.
-Mirrors government intake
+Simulates public-sector intake
 operations and reduces manual triage workload.

 ---